 Each node (CA/Orderer/Peer) is a Docker instance of the offical HyperLedger Fabric image.
 When executing a user provided chaincode, HLF will start a Docker instance in which the chaincode is executed.
 HLF highly depends on Docker.

-You can run a full HLF network on a computer is it has Docker installed.
+You can run a full HLF network on a computer which has Docker installed.
 Each CA/Orderer/Peer node is a Docker instance.
 By default they use the following ports:

 CA service: 7054

 Peer: 7051 for peer service, 7053 for event hub service

 If all the nodes are on the same Docker host, you can use command like “docker run -p 7151:7051” to forward the request from host port the the Docker instance port.

 A HLF network can have multiple organizations, each organization can have multiple users.
 There are two types of users: admin user and normal user.

 A peer belongs to a specific organization.
 One Organization can has one or more peers.

 A channel is a combination of multiple peers from different organizations across which the business logic(chaincode, aka smart contract) is running.
 The organzations of a channel share blockchain data.
 If you do so, the channel is built for the involved organizations and they share information over this channel.
 Note that a peer is unnecessarily binded to only one channel.
 Instead, it can binded to multiple channels, which means a peer can store data of multiple blockchains, each for a channel.
 So one channel can have (and should have) multiple peers, and one peer can belong to multiple channels.

 Use the “cryptogen” command to generate the cryptographic artifacts based on the given “crypto-config.yaml” file.

 Use the “configtxgen” command to generate the basic files to start a HLF network like “genesis.block/channel.tx/Org1MSPanchors.tx/Org2MSPanchors.tx”(depends on the organizations you created).